 How to Obtain a South Carolina Flood Insurance Policy

 Though flood insurance is offered by the federal government, it must be obtained through a qualified insurance provider.
-Getting flood insurance for your home is easy with the help of an agent.
+Getting flood insurance for your home is easy with the help of a South Carolina independent insurance agent.
 Your agent can help you determine how much coverage you need and can show you how much different coverage options will cost.
-An independent agent can do more than just help you secure a South Carolina flood insurance policy.
-Agents are available to assist you with all your insurance-related needs and will even advocate for you during the claims process if you need their assistance.